discosat/DiscoCameraController/README.md

 # Camera Controller
-[The Disco-2 camera controller](https://github.com/ivaroli/DiscoCameraController) is a controller that controls the visible and IR light cameras onboard the Disco-2 payload.
+[The Disco-2 camera controller](https://github.com/ivaroli/DiscoCameraController) controls the visible and IR cameras onboard the Disco-2 payload.
 It's purpose is to fetch raw image data from the camera sensors and pass them to the image processing pipeline (DIPP).
-It interfaces with the processing pipeline over System V message queue and shared memory, and it exposes a parameter with libparam over CSP that allows sending of image capture instructions.
+It interfaces with the processing pipeline over System V message queue and shared memory, and it exposes a parameter with libparam over CSP that allows sending of image capture instructions from Earth.

 ## Building
 ### Prerequisites